Aging Well

 Contemplate.
 We can gain calm, focus better and discover insights when we take 15 minutes/day to think about something we just read or heard.

 Stretch.
-Stretching can prevent injuries and promote muscle and joint health.
+Stretching can prevent injuries, improve flexibility and promote muscle and joint health.

 Learn new things.
 We can make new connections in our brain at any age or stage in life.